odk-x/docs/odkx-src/build-scripts.rst

 Gradle creates a build variant for every possible combination of the product flavor and build types that you configure.
 As different code bases is used for each flavor variant.

-Steps to change build variants in Android studio:
+Steps to change build variants in Android Studio:

 1. To change the build variant Android Studio uses, select **Build** > **Select Build Variant** in the menu bar.
 2. The Build Variants panel has two columns: **Module** and **Active Build Variant**.
-The **Active Build Variant** value for the module determines which build variant the IDE(android studio) deploys to your connected device and is visible in the editor.
+The **Active Build Variant** value for the module determines which build variant the Android Studio deploys to your connected device and is visible in the editor.

 .. image:: /img/survey-using/build-variants.*
     :alt: "Change build variant"